This is the most in-depth Force USA G12 review you’ll find anywhere online on this piece of gym equipment.

-The Monster G12 vertical leg press attachment provides a powerful way to overload your quads, hamstrings and glutes.
-The quality and ease of operation of the vertical leg press make it one of my favorite stations on the Monster G12.
+The Force USA G12 vertical leg press attachment provides a powerful way to overload your quads, hamstrings and glutes.
+The quality and ease of operation of the vertical leg press make it one of my favorite stations on the Force USA G12.

 Many people are not used to vertical leg pressing.
-It can feel awkward to have to lay flat flat on your back to get in position if you’ve never done this exercise before.
-However, the vertical leg press has a key advantage over the traditional 45 degree leg press: You get a comparable leg workout without having to use as much weight.
+It can feel awkward to have to lay flat on your back to get in position if you’ve never done this exercise before.
+However, the vertical leg press has a key advantage over the traditional 45-degree leg press: You get a comparable leg workout without having to use as much weight.
 This means:

 - It’s quicker to load on the weight

 - You don’t need as many weight plates in your gym (which means more money and space savings)

 The G12 leg press plate uses the same design as the G20, G15, G10, G9 and G6 plates.
 It installs onto the Smith machine barbell via a pop-pin on each end of the attachment.
 The pop-pins snap cleanly into the holes on the Smith machine hooks at the end of the Smith bar.
 There is no discernible amount of play in the connections.
 To uninstall it, you simply both pop-pins out.

 Note that you can use the vertical leg press by either laying on a flat bench OR on the floor.
 Laying on a bench is far more comfortable because it’s cushioned.
 If you use the floor, you may want to put down a couple of yoga mats or a thick exercise mat.